Krillle/SignalKKit/README.md

 ### How it works

-- The API client uses a persistent UUID as clientId (shared across devices via iCloud/NSUbiquitousKeyValueStore).
+- The API client uses a persistent UUID as clientId (shared across devices via iCloud/NSUbiquitousKeyValueStore with UserDefaults fallback).
-- The first PUT (or on-demand) triggers a token request if needed.
+- PUT requests automatically trigger token requests if needed.
+- GET requests automatically retry with token acquisition on 401 responses.
-- If the server requires approval, the client polls the request status and stores the token when approved.
+- If the server requires approval, the client checks the request status on subsequent API calls and stores the token when approved.
-- If access is denied, the client will not retry until the device is reset or the user takes action.
+- If access is denied, the client will not retry until the denied state is cleared.
-- Tokens are used for both GET and PUT if available.
+- Tokens are automatically used for both GET and PUT requests when available.
-- Expired tokens are automatically refreshed as needed.
+- Revoked/expired tokens are automatically detected and refreshed as needed.

 ### Notes

 - Most servers allow GET without a token, but PUT always requires one.
-- The app never needs to manage tokens, request IDs, or handle approval flows—everything is automatic.
+- The app never needs to manage tokens, request IDs, or approval flows—everything is automatic.
+- Token storage works without iCloud entitlements by falling back to local UserDefaults.

 ---